tuannguyen29/frankenphp-and-phalconphp/README.md

    ```bash
    docker-compose up -d --build
    ```
-3. Access the application at `http://localhost:81` or `https://localhost`.
+3. Access the application at `http://localhost:81` or at `http://caddysite.vn:81`
 4. For HTTPS, ensure you have valid SSL certificates or use Caddy's automatic HTTPS feature.
 5. To stop the services, run:
    ```bash
    docker-compose down
+   ```
+6. Composer install: (optional, if you have a `composer.json` file in your project)
+    ```bash
+    docker exec -it -w /data/caddysite.vn/ franken composer install
     ```

 # Configuration